 - Take and keep the Eight Mahayana Precepts for 24 hours.

 - Do the Shakyamuni Buddha meditation, either guiding yourself or listening to a meditation led by Ven.
 Chodron.

 - Study and reflect on the Buddha, Dharma, and Sangha by watching some of the video teachings from the Refuge playlist.

-- Think about how the Dharma works in your life, rejoice in your fortune, and dedicate the merit for your own awakening and for all sentient beings!
+Think about how the Buddha’s teachings affect your life, rejoice in your fortune, and dedicate the merit for your own awakening and for all sentient beings!